BarakaIan/cipher-app/README.md

 ## Set-up
 Get a computer and internet.
-Clone the repository Git clone repository--link https://github.com/BarakaIan/caesar-cipher
+Clone the repository Git clone repository--https://github.com/BarakaIan/cipher-app

 Move into the directory cd directory name;